 Some maintenance is also required.
 It needs to be swept and watered occasionally.
 You may get algae and moss growing on the grass and bird poo stains, but they should be easy to remove with hot water and household detergent.

 One square metre of artificial grass typically cost around £20 excluding VAT and installation costs.

 So, should you fake it or not?

-If you’re fed up with your lawn looking like a mud bath, artificial turf will probably sound hugely appealing.
+If you’re fed up with your lawn looking like a mud bath/dry and patchy, artificial turf will probably sound hugely appealing.
 They suit gardens that get a lot of wear and tear all year around.

-The installation of artificial grass is the key to its longevity.
+If you do opt for artificial grass, the installation is the key to its longevity.
 If it isn’t laid properly, it could look ropey quite quickly.

 Synthetic turf specialists are unlikely to offer a guarantee on their product if they have not laid it themselves, so it may be worth paying for the installation costs if you don’t feel confident about doing it yourself.